Please include the following information when contacting the court via email:

 If you are unable to appear in Court, you must contact the Modesto Traffic Division on or prior to your Court date.

-A one-time 30 day extension may be granted as long as the request is submitted on or before the hearing date or at least three (3) days prior to your scheduled appointment.
+A 30-day extension may be granted as long as you are eligible, and the request is submitted on or before the "Appear By" date or at least three (3) days prior to your scheduled appointment.

 - The Budget Act of 2022 reduces civil assessment from a max of $300 to max of $100 effective July 1, 2022, and eliminates civil assessment debt prior to this date.
 If you are paying your traffic case in full, please exclude any balance for civil assessment as of June 30, 2022.
 If you need assistance regarding your amount due, please contact the Clerk’s Office.